8891689/dictionary/README.md

 # Note: -l 1 here just makes the program iterate once; the output key is independent of dictionary/length.
 # You can use a larger range for -l to generate more mock keys.

-# Important Notes

-Security Warning: The private keys generated with the -p option use the standard C library's rand() function, which is not a cryptographically secure random number generator.
-Absolutely do not use the hexadecimal strings generated by this tool for any real cryptocurrency wallets or security-related applications.

-Performance: Generating all combinations (especially in the default non-random mode) can take a very long time and consume significant resources, particularly with large dictionaries and long combination lengths.

 Dictionary File Format: Ensure the file specified with -i is a plain text file, contains only one word per line, and uses the line endings expected by your system (e.g., LF or CRLF).